 $2 billon in costs

-provides an overview of the physical, mental and environmental health benefits provided by urban parks and highlights the important role that LWCF plays in supporting strong, healthy communities across America.
+A Smart Investment for America's Health provides an overview of the physical, mental and environmental health benefits provided by urban parks and highlights the important role that LWCF plays in supporting strong, healthy communities across America.

 DOWNLOAD THE Health REPORT (3MB PDF)

+Parks help to reduce the costs of healthcare.
 Maintaining a healthy weight saves

-per person in healthcare costs a year.
+per person per year in healthcare costs.

 The high yearly costs of chronic diseases in the U.S.